Jbleezy/BO2-Reimagined/README.md

 * Players respawn at initial spawn points

 #### Race
-* Gain score by getting zombie kills or getting enemy players down
+* Gain score by killing zombies or enemy players
 * Gain 500 score to win the game
 * Killing a zombie awards 1 score
 * Killing a boss zombie awards 10 score
+* Stunning an enemy player awards 1 score
-* Getting an enemy player down awards 10 score
+* Downing an enemy player awards 10 score
+* Bleeding out an enemy player awards 5 score
 * Reviving an ally player awards 5 score
-* Grabbing a Nuke powerup awards 10 score
-* Players respawn after being down for 10 seconds
-* Players retain perks

 #### Containment
 * Gain score by being the team with the most players alive in the containment zone